vkondi/github-toolkit/README.md

 ### Common Issues

-1. **CORS Errors**: Make sure the backend is running on port 8000 and frontend on port 3000
+1. **CORS Errors**: Make sure the api is running on port 8000 and frontend on port 3000
 2. **API Rate Limits**: Add a GitHub token to increase rate limits
 3. **User Not Found**: Verify the GitHub username exists and is public
 4. **Build Errors**: Ensure all dependencies are installed correctly